cheery/lever/doc/index.rst

 Welcome to Lever's documentation
 ================================

-0.5.0 is an early release of the Lever programming language.
+0.6.0 will be the next release of the Lever programming language.
 This documentation is incomplete.

 Stable releases will come with complete documentation.
 For most things not